r-lyeh-archived/bridge/README.md

 - Bridge pollutes a few macros on purpose.
 Sorry but I think this is convenient.
 - Bridge is BOOST licensed.

-### std:: library
+## std:: library wrapper

-- if C++11, bridge includes a few c++11 headers.
+- on C++11 platforms, bridge includes a few c++11 headers only.
-- if C++03, bridge fallbacks to boost libraries.
+- on C++03 platforms, bridge fallbacks to a few boost libraries.
-- additionally include 128-bit headers if possible.
+- additionally 128-bit headers are included if possible.
-- after #including bridge, a safe `std::` playground is avalailable.

 - playground wraps all `std::mutex` variants, `std::thread`, `std::function`, `std::bind`, `std::placeholders` and `std::(u)int\*_t` types (for now).

 ```